What are ground bees?

-While most people have no idea that these bees even exist, we can assure you that they most surely do!
-There are many different types of ground bees, and yes, they burrow themselves under the dirt and make their nest underground.
+While many people have no idea that these bees even exist, we can assure you that they most surely do!

 Here are some of the more common types found in North America: